Node-Red Aux Dashboard – Part 1

 Modbus

 The flow first polls Modbus data from the solar controllers and in turn performs actions like closing relays.
 A Node Red flow polls the modbus, then converts the modbus floating point data to readable decimal, and finally, turns relays on and off.
-One feature is improving the battery heater operation by bypassing the thermostats as needed.
-Another feature is to reduce RFI by disconnecting the solar panels from the solar controllers when batteries are fully charged.
+One feature improves the battery heater operation by bypassing the thermostats as needed.
+Another feature reduces RFI by disconnecting the solar panels from the solar controllers when batteries are fully charged.
 The most difficult task so far has been converting the floating point data to decimal.
 That flow is what is discussed first.

 Data from the modbus is in the format of IEEE 754 half precision 16 bit floating point Little Endian which is unreadable by humans.
 Many JavaScript functions are available to perform a conversion operation but they have all proved impossible to implement during this project.
 Thanks to chatGPT a solution was finally implemented that works.
 It took 7 iterations of chatGPT to develop a Node Red function node which produced the correct output and no errors.
 The successful node is shown below to get it down on paper for preservation.